Professor of Philosophy and Political Science,

-Vice Provost for International Affairs, Office of the University Provost
+Vice Provost for Academic and International Affairs, Office of the University Provost

 - Ancient Political Thought

 - Ethics and Public Affairs

 - Ethics, Human Rights and Globalization